Techtonica/curriculum/databases/installing-postgresql.md

 postgres=#
 ```

-Congratulation now we are successfully login to the postgres.
-Lets try some of the commands
+Congratulation now you have successfully login to the postgres.
+Try some of the commands

 | Commands              | Description                                                     |
 | --------------------- | --------------------------------------------------------------- |